 - Budapest's famed open-air parties move indoors in the winter months, including a famous annual party at the Széchenyi Thermal Bath.

 - Given November's chilly temperatures, it's a perfect time to explore one of the city's 15 thermal baths and spas.
-The most famous are Gellert and Széchenyi Thermal Bath.
+The most famous are the Gellert and Széchenyi Thermal Baths.

 - Throughout November, there are art exhibits, music events, museum openings, and entertainment scheduled so watch museum websites for special events.